heroku/childish-gambino/README.md

 (USED FOR BASIC AUTH)
 - _addon-manifest.json_ or _manifest_: metadata config file which allows pushing to Heroku Elements marketplace.
 - _OAuth_grant_token_: grant code given by Heroku during the provision request to verify and authenticate addon with Platform API.
+- _Platform API for partners_: subset of the platform API that an addon provider can access once authenticated

 ## *>> BEGIN FLOW >>*